civetweb/civetweb/docs/UserManual.md

 letter `s` must be appended, for example, `80,443s` will open port 80 and port 443, and connections on port 443 will be SSL-ed.
-If the port should be optional the letter `o` must be appended, for example with `80o,443s` starting the server will not exit if binding to port 80 is not possible.
+If the port should be optional the letter `o` must be appended, for example with `80o,443s` the server will not exit if binding to port 80 is not possible during startup.
 For non-SSL ports, it is allowed to append letter `r`, meaning 'redirect'.
 Redirect ports will redirect all their traffic to the first configured SSL port.
 For example, if `listening_ports` is `80r,443s`, then all